Moddable-OpenSource/moddable/documentation/pins/audioout.md

 Values for the volume command range from 0 for silent, to 256 for full volume.

 ## MAUD format
-The `maud` format, "Moddable Audio", is a simple uncompressed audio format intended to be compact and trivially parsed.
+The `maud` format, "Moddable Audio", is a simple audio format intended to be compact and trivially parsed.
 The `enqueue` function of `AudioOut` class accepts samples in the `maud` format.
 The `wav2maud` tool in the Moddable SDK converts WAV files to `maud` resources.

 The format has a twelve byte header followed immediately by audio samples.